moomerman/zap/adapters/README.md

 A proxy is configured by creating a file in the `~/.phx-dev` folder with the host/port combination that you want to proxy to.

-eg. `echo "http://127.0.0.1:3000" > ~/.phx-dev/mysite.dev`
+`echo "http://127.0.0.1:3000" > ~/.phx-dev/mysite.dev`

 ### Elixir/Phoenix

 To configure a phoenix application simply create a symbolic link to the phoenix application and update your `config/dev.exs` file to allow phx-dev to override the default 4000 http port.

-Eg.
+`ln -sf /path/to/phoenix/app ~/.phx-dev/mysite.dev`

+`config/mix.exs`
 ```
 config :web_app, Your.Web.Endpoint,
   http: [port: System.get_env("PHX_PORT") || 4000],
 ```

-When a `mix.exs` file is detected in the root of the dir that the symlink points to and contains the `phoenix` package then a phoenix server will be launched on a random port and requests will be proxied to that application.
+When a `mix.exs` file is detected in the root of the dir that the symlink points to and contains the `phoenix` package then a `mix phx.server` server will be launched on a random port and requests will be proxied to that application.

-eg. `ln -sf /path/to/phoenix/app ~/.phx-dev/mysite.dev`

 ### Static HTML

 To enable a static HTML site, simply symlink to a the public directory where the static files live.
+Files in the directory will be served, if a directory root is requested `index.html` files will be served if they exist.

-eg. `ln -sf /path/to/static/public ~/.phx-dev/mysite.dev`
+`ln -sf /path/to/static/public ~/.phx-dev/mysite.dev`

 ## TODO